CompressionGuides

 What are class III stockings?

-Class III stockings provide maximum support to people who suffer from extreme pain caused by varicose veins; they’re typically worn at night while sleeping as well as during the day when standing up straight is difficult due to intense pressure on surrounding muscles.
+People who suffer from extreme pain caused by varicose veins wear Class III stockings, which provide maximum support.
+These stockings are typically worn at night during sleep and throughout the day when standing up straight becomes difficult due to intense pressure on surrounding muscles.

 How to properly use compression stockings with varicose veins?